SaiSindhuja197/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 1. **Expand each suggestion** to see the text of the prompt and what will be created.
 This helps illustrate the range of suggestions Copilot can provide.

-1. Select the **Sales Performace by Region (1)** report as it's usually a decent report to work with.
+1. Select the **Sales Performance by Region (1)** report as it's usually a decent report to work with.
 Note that the report generated can vary.

     >**Note:** Click **Edit (2)** to demonstrate that you can adjust the query and customize the report.